IS2AI/KazEmoTTS/README.md

 <h2 align = "justify">Training Stage 🏋️‍♂️</h2>

-To initiate the training process, you must specify the path to the model configurations, which can be found in `configs/train_grad.json`, and designate a directory for checkpoints, typically located at `logs/train_logs`, to specify the GPU you will be using.
+<p align = "justify">To initiate the training process, you must specify the path to the model configurations, which can be found in `configs/train_grad.json`, and designate a directory for checkpoints, typically located at `logs/train_logs`, to specify the GPU you will be using.</p>

 ```shell
 CUDA_VISIBLE_DEVICES=YOUR_GPU_ID